practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 ### On other languages

-Not all binary executable programs are finishing and have to be interupted with pressing CTRL+C keys.
+Not all binary executable programs are finishing and have to be manually interupted by pressing CTRL+C keys.
 The **Chapel** version is one example:

 ```
 $ valgrind ./random_bitstring_and_flexible_password_generator